Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Experiments

 \paragraph{Reconstruction and Applications.} By hierarchically decomposing scene motion into the motion of each object, which itself is decomposed into root-body motion and local articulations, \ourmethod{} \textit{automatically} computes novel 6-DoF trajectories such as those traversed by egocentric cameras and 3rd-person follow cameras (Figure \ref{fig:render_traj}).
 In turn, these trajectories enable automated embodied view synthesis and 3D occlusion-aware video filters (Figure \ref{fig:extremeview}).
 These tasks are also enabled by \ourmethod{}'s ability to recover an accurate deformable 3D scene representation, which is currently out of reach for the best of related methods (Figure \ref{fig:stereoview}).
 As shown in the bird's eye view, each reconstructed object is properly situated with respect to the background and other objects, a direct consequence of our use of depth supervision.
-Furthermore, although the iPad Pro is only able to measure depth up to 4m, \ourmethod{} can render depth for \textit{beyond} this sensor limit by pooling the depth information from other frames into a single metric scene reconstruction.
+Furthermore, even though the iPad Pro can only measure depth up to 4m, \ourmethod{} can \textit{render} depth \textit{beyond} this sensor limit by pooling the measurements from other frames into a single metric scene reconstruction.
 We provide results on additional sequences in Appendix \ref{sec:reconstruction and applications_supp}.